ProjectAnkit/ProjectAnkit/README.md

 # 💫 About Me:
-I currently opted for Computer Science Engineering.<br>I have also done my Advance Diploma In Computer System & Management.<br>I am currently Working on Flutter Framework ,an efficient and vast technology under Android Development.<br><br>
+I currently opted for Computer Science Engineering.<br>I have also done my Advance Diploma In Computer System & Management.<br>I am currently Working on React Native Framework with having prior knowledge of flutter,an efficient and vast technology in App Development.<br><br>

 ## 🌐 Socials: